MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ms.custom: bap-template
 ---

-# Build copilot user experience with the prompt dialog page
+# Build copilot user experience with the prompt dialog page type

 In this article, you learn how to create the user interface for your AI solution that provides users with a copilot experience that is consistent across Business Central.
 The fundamental component of Copilot from the user-interface perspective is the [PromptDialog](devenv-page-type-promptdialog.md) type page.